Contributed by Prof. Dr. Nazeer Ahmed, PhD

 Some of the reforms proposed by the Congress ministries were perceived as an attempt to impose soft Hindutva.
 The Congress pushed mass education but secularized the curriculum under a scheme called the Wardha Taleemi Scheme.
 The vast network of madrassah-based religious schools in north India felt marginalized.
 The tricolor flag of the Congress was given official status and pictures of Gandhi were prominently displayed in schools.
 The land reforms proposed by the Congress ministries hit hard the landed Muslim aristocracy of UP.
 It was precisely this class that was at the helm of affairs in the Muslim League and they felt threatened.
 The vast province of UP was the crucible of communal politics.
 The end game of partition was played out in the Punjab and Bengal but it was UP that witnessed the first act.
 There were reports of favoritism, normal in any democratic setup, but highly suspicious in the charged atmosphere of the times.
 Nehru’s attempts to isolate and crush the Muslim League reinforced these suspicions.
 However, to be fair, Pandit Nehru was under tremendous pressure from some of his colleagues including Pant, Rajendra Prasad and Rafi Ahmed Kidwai to take a hard line against the League.

-This was the first taste of power for the Congress party and it missed a golden opportunity to forge a national consensus.
+This was the first taste of power for the Congress party which missed a golden opportunity to forge a national consensus.
 Nehru sought to bring more Muslims into the party and initiated a campaign of mass contact.
 The attempt fizzled out because the dominant Hindu communities of UP, savoring their new found power, had no inclination to share it with anyone else.
 To cap it all, Pandit Nehru wrote to Jinnah mocking the League as an elitist organization and taunting him that there were only two political forces left in India, namely, the British and the Congress party.
 “No”, retorted Jinnah, “there is a third force, and that is the Indian Muslims”.
 This was the parting of the ways for the two men who maintained a cold animosity towards each other until partition.

 The war in Europe cast its long shadow on India.
 Hitler invaded Poland on September 1, 1939.
 On September 3, Britain and France declared war on Germany.
 The Viceroy in India, Linlithgow, followed suit and declared that India was at war with Germany.
 Indians were outraged that they were dragged into a war that was not of their own choosing.
 In acting unilaterally, without even the hint of consultations, the viceroy had reminded India of her servile colonial status.
 Gandhi was especially in a dire predicament.
 He had opposed the war on moral grounds and had gone so far as to counsel the British not to fight the Nazis but to resist them non-violently.
 The opinion among India’s leaders was split.
 Within the Congress party, Nehru, Azad and Patel saw the menace of Nazism as worse than the evil of imperialism and were willing to cooperate with the British provided they gave India its freedom immediately.
 A free India would join the allies as an equal and willing partner in the war against the fascists.
 Jinnah extended his cooperation to the British in return for their backing of his demands for Muslim rights.
 On the other hand, Gandhi, supported by other senior Congress workers, remained adamantly opposed to the war on moral grounds.